Sahilt1912/Zomato_analyst_project/README.md

 # Zomato_analyst_project
 Hello, connections,
 Here I am presenting to you my internship project which is based on India's popular Food delivery apps I.e "ZOMATO" we know, Founded in 2008 Zomato is a major food delivery aggregator with a markdown cap of 1 Trillion INR.
-It started as Foodiebay, a restaurant recommendation product, at its peak, it has 35000 menus and Rs 60 Lakh monthly revenue.
+It started as Foodiebay, a restaurant recommendation product, at its peak, it had 35000 menus and Rs 60 Lakh monthly revenue.
 Foodiebay.com reroutes to zomato.com now.
 Zomato Kitchens under the banner of Zomato Infrastructure Services provides cloud kitchens to the best and most reliable restaurants only.
 It provides kitchen equipment, tech stack, POS, delivery, and tracking systems.
 Project Objective
 ⚫ The project aims to understand the cuisine, average ratings, and online delivery process of restaurants in 15 different countries by year, month, and quarter.